ouidhi/future_of_genres/README.md

 👉 [Check out the full notebook here.](notebooks/forecasting.ipynb)

-This walks through each genre's stationarity, seasonality, model tuning, evaluation scores, and 24-month forecasts — everything from raw signal to cultural readout.
+This walks through each genre's stationarity, seasonality, model tuning, evaluation scores, and 24-month forecasts,  everything from raw signal to cultural readout.

 ---